davidggphy/2019_03_Curso_IFT/README.md

-# A PHYSICIST'S INTRODUCTION TO MACHINE LEARNING
+# A Physicist's Introduction to Machine Learning
 Machine Learning PhD Course held at IFT (Madrid)

 You can find the schedule in: http://asabiovera.wixsite.com/doctorado/advanced-1